abunuh/Machine-Learning/capstone/proposal.md

 University of Wisconsin, 1210 West Dayton St., Madison, WI 53706 olvi '@' cs.wisc.edu

-The data consists of an ID column, a labeled target column that shows (M) for malignant or (B) for Beinign and the following 10 features.
+The data consists of an ID column, a labeled target column that shows (M) for malignant or (B) for Benign and the following 10 features.

 1. radius (mean of distances from center to points on the perimeter)
 2. texture (standard deviation of gray-scale values)